ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 This document replaces prior hierarchy-swap docs and restates the feature directly from the current source code.
 It covers prerequisites, code entry points, algorithm flow, corrected end-to-end examples (including the cases that previously contained mistakes), and practical test recipes tied to the implementation.
 The intent is to mirror what the code does today, not an aspirational design.

 ## Command Surface
 - **Menu / Shortcut:** Organization → Hierarchy Swap (F8), defined in [`tsframe.h`](../src/tsframe.h#L333-L348).
 The label reads “Hierarchy Swap” and the tooltip explains that all cells with the selected text are swapped with their parents at the current level (or above).
+The menu entry lives under the “Organization” cascade, grouped with flattening and hierarchify commands.
 - **Action ID:** `A_HSWAP` in [`main.cpp`](../src/main.cpp#L130-L180).
-This ID connects the menu, keyboard shortcut, and dispatcher switch statement.
+This ID connects the menu, keyboard shortcut, and dispatcher switch statement; it is also used in the toolbar accelerator table.
 - **Validation and dispatch:** `Document::Action()` at [`document.h`](../src/document.h#L1860-L1920) enforces:
-  - The selected cell has a parent and grandparent (minimum depth requirement).
+  - The selected cell has a parent and grandparent (minimum depth requirement) and therefore the command is disabled at the document root.
   - Both parent and grandparent grids are 1×N or N×1 (unidimensional constraint).
+If either grid fails the shape test, the action aborts before any structural edits occur.
   - An undo step is recorded before calling the swap, so the operation is fully reversible.
-  - The returned `Selection` is installed, and the layout is reset plus canvas refresh is requested.
+  - The returned `Selection` is installed, and the layout is reset plus canvas refresh is requested to reflect the new tree topology.
 - **Failure modes (user-facing):**
   - No grandparent → “Cannot move this cell up in the hierarchy.”
   - Parent grid not 1×N or N×1 → “Can only move this cell from a Nx1 or 1xN grid.”
   - Grandparent grid not 1×N or N×1 → “Can only move this cell into a Nx1 or 1xN grid.”
+  - Selection has no grid ancestry because the document is a single flat row/column → the menu item will be disabled due to the grandparent check.
 - **Selection rule:** The operation is invoked on the currently selected cell; the returned selection usually points to the promoted/merged tag at the grandparent level.
+If merges occur, the earliest tag inserted into the target grid becomes the selection anchor and is reused for subsequent merges.
+- **UI invariants to watch:** because `HierarchySwap` runs inside a single undo step, the canvas redraw and layout reset happen once per keypress, even when multiple promotions/merges occur via `goto lookformore`.

 ## Code Map
 | Area | Location | Role |